mcanam/liricle/README.md

 ### Example

-for a complete example you can check the `example folder` in this repo.
+for a complete example you can check the [example folder](https://github.com/mcanam/liricle/tree/main/example).